madetech/handbook/guides/process/support/epics.md

 Before starting a piece of work, it is the responsibility of the Pair to ensure that:

 1. [ ] The next epic that follows the current epic is planned in with the customer
-2. [ ] You're aware of any time or budget constraints in delivering this epic
+2. [ ] You're aware of any time or budget constraints
-3. [ ] There is a showcase for the first slice of the work booked in with the customer not more than 2 days in to the iteration
+3. [ ] There is a showcase booked no more than 2 days in to the epic
-4. [ ] The customer is aware of what is needed of them and when they will be required to provide input and approvals
+4. [ ] The customer is aware of what is needed of them
-5. [ ] Record your time in Harvest in half-day increments so that we can bill the customer fairly and transparently
+5. [ ] Record your time in Harvest in half-day increments
-6. [ ] Update the Customer Roadmap Trello board to reflect the current state-of-play
+6. [ ] Keep the Customer Roadmap Trello board accurate

 ## 1. Planning the next Epic